albertocubeddu/extensionOS/README.md

 ### Important, Not Urgent

+-  The sidebar API doesn't work after the storage API is called (User Interaction must be done)
 -  Move files to a `/src` folder to improve organization.
 -  Strategically organize the codebase structure.
 -  Perfect the README documentation.